 The Outstanding Graduate Student Award within the Department of Political Science rewards continuing graduate students who have achieved an excellent record of performance in their graduate studies.
 In recognition of their achievements, funds are made available to students in the form of research accounts to be spent at the student's discretion on educationally relevant expenses.
-All currently enrolled students are eligible and will be considered for this award by the graduate studies committee.
+All currently enrolled students are eligible and will be considered for this award by the graduate studies committee, though past winners are re-selected very rarely.